 client-secret from Google in your CloudSponge account.

-After you follow these steps, your users will see your domain in the Google Authentication window instead of ours.
+After you follow these steps, your users will see your product name in the Google Authentication window.

 Important: Google requires you to submit a review of your application before they will allow strangers to use approve your OAuth permission requests.
-The OAuth review may take up to a week, longer if Google has questions about your application.
+Google warns that the OAuth review may take up to a week.
+In our experience, the review may be faster than 24 hours as long as Google doesn’t have any questions about your application.
 We’ve prepared some background and directions to help you navigate the new process successfully.
 You can still test out your integration immediately.

 - If you haven’t already done so, create a Proxy URL on your application’s domain.